Alexander Ivanyuk — Senior Director, Technology

 Irina Artioli — Cyber Protection Evangelist

 The Acronis Cyberthreats Update covers current cyberthreat activity and trends, as observed by Acronis analysts and sensors.
-Figures presented here were gathered in August of this year and reflect threats that we detected as well as news stories from the public domain.
-This report represents a global outlook and is based on over one million unique endpoints distributed around the world.
+Figures presented here were gathered in September of this year and reflect threats that we detected as well as news stories from the public domain.
+This report represents a global outlook and is based on over 1 million unique endpoints distributed around the world.

-- 7.1 million malicious URLs were blocked at the endpoint by Acronis in August 2023.
-That’s a decrease of 55% compared to July, but 1% more than in August of 2022.
+- 4.1 million malicious URLs were blocked at the endpoint by Acronis in September 2023.
+That’s a decrease of 43% compared to August, and 14% less than in September 2022.

-- Acronis detected 42,890 endpoints with malware attacks in August — a 16% increase compared to July.
+- Acronis detected malware attacks on 50,000 endpoints in September, a 18% increase over August.

-- Ransomware detections at the endpoint increased 3% from July to August.
-The most active ransomware group in August was LockBit, claiming 126 victims.
+- Ransomware detections at the endpoint decreased 8% from August to September.
+The most-active ransomware group in September was LockBit, claiming 75 victims.

-- In August, the Endpoint Detection and Response (EDR) pack for Acronis Cyber Protect Cloud detected more than 225,000 incidents — a majority of which were automatically remediated.
+- In September, the Endpoint Detection and Response (EDR) pack for Acronis Cyber Protect Cloud detected more than 486,000 incidents, a majority of which were automatically remediated.

-- We recorded almost 379 data breaches that were reported globally.
+- We recorded more than 425 data breaches that were reported globally.

-The following table shows the normalized percentage of clients with at least one ransomware detection in the given month.
-The higher the number, the higher the risk of a workload in that country being attacked by ransomware.
+The following table shows the normalized percentage of clients with at least one malware detection in the given month.
+The higher the percentage, the higher the risk of a workload in that country being attacked by malware.

 The aforementioned threats can be detected and mitigated with solutions from Acronis.